 The 'thermostat' that controls body temperature is the hypothalamus, which is very sensitive to any temperature change.
 It can cause the body to produce more heat, which is dissipated through the skin, so whenever there is a real rise in temperature, the thermometer is able to indicate this fact.
 So, it can be concluded that 'internal fever’ does not exist.

 What to do in case of 'internal fever'

 When you think you have an 'internal fever' you should take a warm bath and lie down and rest.
 Often the cause of this fever sensation is stress and anxiety attacks, which can also cause tremors throughout the body.

-It is only indicated to take any fever-lowering medication, such as acetaminophen or ibuprofen, under medical advice and when the thermometer registers at least 38.5 ° C. As in the case of internal fever, the thermometer does not show this temperature, no medication should be taken to try to fight a fever that does not exist.
-So, if necessary, you should just take off your excess clothes and take a bath with warm water to try to lower body temperature and alleviate discomfort.
+The taking of fever-lowering medication, such as acetaminophen or ibuprofen, is only recommended under medical advice and when the thermometer registers at least 38.5 °C. If, as in the case of 'internal fever’, the thermometer does not show this temperature, no medication should be taken to try to fight a fever that does not exist.
+So, if necessary, you should just take off your excess clothes and take a bath in warm water to try to lower body temperature and alleviate discomfort.

-Emotional causes, such as stress and anxiety crisis, and women's ovulation during your fertile days are the main causes of internal fever.
+Emotional causes, such as a stress or anxiety crisis, and women's ovulation during the fertile phase are the main causes of internal fever.
 However, you may also find that you have a fever after exercising or some kind of physical exertion, such as carrying heavy bags or climbing a flight of stairs.
-In this case, the temperature usually returns to normal after a few minutes of rest.
+In this case, the temperature usually returns to normal after a few minutes’ rest.

 When to go to the doctor

-It is recommended you seek medical help, when in addition to the sensation of internal fever, have other symptoms such as:
+It is recommended you seek medical help when, in addition to the sensation of internal fever, you have other symptoms such as:

 - Sneezing, coughing;